MathCat06/EntityRPG/Archetype - Champion/Minor Traits/Champion's Strike.md

 ***Prerequisites:*** `=this.TraitPrereqs`
 ***Description:***

-When you hit with an [[Attack]], you may spend and roll one of your Champion Dice and add its value to the Damage Roll.
+When you hit with an [[Attack]], you may spend and roll one of your Ability Dice and add its value to the Damage Roll.

 ***Source:*** `=this.Source`